kianzohoury/auralflow/README.md

 ### Keyword Args:
 * _args :_

   Positional arguments for constructor.
+Same as `SpectrogramNetLSTM`.
 * _kwargs :_

   Additional keyword arguments for constructor.
+Same as `SpectrogramNetLSTM`.
 *
 ```python
 from auralflow.models import SpectrogramNetVAE